torniker/me/content/about.md

 > #### Travel and lots of friends all over Europe
 > Designated National Agency operates within the Centre of Relations with UNESCO of the Ivane Javakhishvili Tbilisi State University.
 Here we are involved in several international projects, such as: SeaDataNet, EMODNET, PERSEUS etc.

 > Most of projects aim to gather and disseminate oceanographic data.
-GeoDNA's missions are to collect, acquire, processing, store and disseminate the marine data and metadata sampled by Georgian institutes and agencies, as well as to provide graduate level education in marine sciences.
+GeoDNA's missions are to collect, acquire, process, store and disseminate the marine data and metadata sampled by Georgian institutes and agencies, as well as to provide graduate level education in marine sciences.

 > As a key technical person most of data processing, storing, formating and dissemination of marine data and metadata is my responsibility.